guibou/PyF/Readme.md

 # Hacking

-Everything works with nix.
+Everything works with nix and flakes.
 But you can also try with manual cabal / stack if you wish.

-- `nix-shell` will open a shell with everything you need to work on PyF, including haskell-language-server.
+- `nix develop` will open a shell with everything you need to work on PyF, including haskell-language-server.
 It may be a bit too much, so you can instead:
-- `nix-shell ./ -A pyf_current.shell` which opens a shell without the haskell-language-server.
-- `nix-shell ./ -A pyf_current.shell_hls` which opens a shell with the haskell-language-server, same as the default.
-- `nix-shell ./ -A pyf_xx.shell[_hls]` opens a shell (with or without language server) for a difference GHC version.
-Uses `pyf_86`, `pyf_88`, `pyf_810`, `pyf_90` and `pyf_92`.
-Note that the language server may not be available for these version and it make take a bit to compile everything.
+- `nix develop .#pyf_XY` opens a shell with a specific GHC version and without haskell-language-server.
+That's mostly to test compatibility with different GHC version or open a shell without HLS if you are in a hurry.
+Replace `pyf_XY` by `pyf_86`, `pyf_88`, `pyf_810`, `pyf_90` or `pyf_92`.

 Once in the shell, use `cabal build`, `cabal test`, `cabal repl`.

-There is a cachix available, used by CI:

-- `cachix use guibou`
+There is a cachix available, used by CI, and already configured in flakes.
+You can manually run `cachix use guibou` if you want.

 You can locally build and test everything using:

-- `nix-build -A pyf_all`.
+- `nix build .#pyf_all`.

 Don't hesitate to submit a PR not tested on all GHC versions.

 ## Formatting

-The codebase is formatted with `ormolu` and this is checked in the CI.
+The codebase is formatted with `ormolu`.
 Please run:

-- `nix-shell ./ -A ormolu-fix`
+- `nix run .\#run-ormolu`

 Before submitting.